 This wouldn’t be possible if handheld leaf blowers weren’t so light.
 Handheld leaf blowers typically weigh around 10 pounds.
 That said, they should be used for light and quick jobs around the house, so your hands don’t get fatigued, even at this weight.
 Those 10 pounds will quickly start to feel like 20 if you use the machine for too long.

 I can’t forget to mention that some handheld leaf blowers can vacuum, shred or grind leaves too.
-The design of these models has come a long way!
+The design of such models has come a long way!

 Handheld leaf blowers are best suited for small yards that don’t produce large piles of leaves and debris.
 They generate enough blowing power to take care of any standard backyard.